 To save content items to your Kindle, first ensure firstname.lastname@example.org

 is added to your Approved Personal Document E-mail List under your Personal Document Settings

 on the Manage Your Content and Devices page of your Amazon account.
 Then enter the ‘name’ part

 of your Kindle email address below.

-Find out more about sending to your Kindle.
+Find out more about saving to your Kindle.

-Note you can select to send to either the @free.kindle.com or @kindle.com variations.
+Note you can select to save to either the @free.kindle.com or @kindle.com variations.

-‘@free.kindle.com’ emails are free but can only be sent to your device when it is connected to wi-fi.
+‘@free.kindle.com’ emails are free but can only be saved to your device when it is connected to wi-fi.

 ‘@kindle.com’ emails can be delivered even when you are not connected to wi-fi, but note that service fees apply.

 Matrix positivity is a central topic in matrix theory: properties that generalize the notion of positivity to matrices arose from a large variety of applications, and many have also taken on notable theoretical significance, either because they are natural or unifying.
 This is the first book to provide a comprehensive and up-to-date reference of important material on matrix positivity classes, their properties, and their relations.
 The matrix classes emphasized in this book include the classes of semipositive matrices, P-matrices, inverse M-matrices, and copositive matrices.
-This self-contained reference will be useful to a large variety of mathematical, engineering and social scientists and graduate students.
+This self-contained reference will be useful to a large variety of mathematicians, engineers, and social scientists, as well as graduate students.
 The generalizations of positivity and the connections observed provide a unique perspective, along with theoretical insight into applications and future challenges.
 Direct applications can be found in data analysis, differential equations, mathematical programming, computational complexity, models of the economy, population biology, dynamical systems and control theory.